What is Idiosyncratic Risk?

 Also called unsystematic risk, idiosyncratic risk is price risk associated with a company's particular circumstances.

 For example, price changes can occur in Company XYZ stock for several reasons.
 Some of these reasons have little to do with the company's actual operations or managerial expertise; for instance, the company is affected by but has little control over inflation, interest rates, changes in tax policy or trade relations.
-These things may affect the stock price, but then again those affect all company stock prices.
+These things may affect the stock price, but then again those factors affect all company stock prices.
 That is, they are systematic.

 What is most important about this notion, however, is that diversification can mitigate idiosyncratic risk.
-That is, an investor can buy that don't "move together" so that some rise when others fall.
-Diversification generally cannot mitigate .
+That is, an investor can buy stocks that don't 'move together' so that some will rise when others fall.
+Diversification generally cannot mitigate systematic risk.